NijiDigital/NetworkStack/README.md

 <img src="cover.png">

 `NetworkStack` is a high-level network layer abstraction library written in `Swift` and based on [Alamofire](https://github.com/Alamofire/Alamofire) with `RxSwift`.

+`NetworkStack` is an networking library wrapping [Alamofire](https://github.com/Alamofire/Alamofire), [Rx](https://github.com/ReactiveX/RxSwift), `OAuth` and replay mechanism in a reactive abstract API.

+# Features

+This library features the following:

+* Wraps your network calls into a RxSwift-compatible API, returning `Observable<T>` values rather than using completion blocks
+* Handles the OAuth authentication workflow, allowing you to specify the credentials (which are stored in the Keychain) and let the library use them to enrich your authenticated requests for you
+* Handles auto-retry in case of 401 authentication errors:
+  * letting you execute the refreshToken request, then replay the request automatically
+  * letting you present arbitrary login screen when credentials must be asked to the user in case the refreshToken isn't valid or available
+* Simplifies the API so that your WebService client has a simple (and Alamofire-agnostic) API to call when it needs to send requests, without worrying about the internals.

 # Installation